Placito/GEST_tasks/README.md

 ## Description of GEST_tasks!

-Is an application to assist in task management, with the implementation and integration of the various work sectors and their workers in real time so they don't lose information.
+Is an application to assist in task management, for internal roles.
+With the implementation and integration of the various work sectors and their workers in real time so they don't lose information.
 For that I use a boilerplate with React and Flask.

 ## Output example: